jeremyckahn/shifty/README.md

 ## Contributors

-Take a peek at the [Network](https://github.com/jeremyckahn/shifty/network) page to see all of the Shifty contributors.
+Take a look at the [Network](https://github.com/jeremyckahn/shifty/network) page to see all of the Shifty contributors.

 Special thanks goes to [Thomas Fuchs](https://twitter.com/thomasfuchs):